Spousal Maintenance / Alimony

 A divorce can be financially devastating.
 If you’ve taken time away from the workforce to raise children, it can be a challenge to find employment.
 In situations where there is a financial disparity between two divorcing spouses, one spouse may be required to pay spousal maintenance or alimony to the other spouse.

 Our family lawyers in OKC are experts in navigating Oklahoma divorce law.
-At The Law Office of Rhonda Telford Naidu, we will work tirelessly to ensure you get the support you need and deserve.
+At Naidu Law, Family law attorneys, we will work tirelessly to ensure you get the support you need and deserve.